aagrawal207/Atomic/README.md

 ## File Structure

 - `index.html`: The main HTML structure of the new tab page
-- `styles.css`: CSS styles for the todo list and overall layout
+- `styles.css`: CSS styles for the task manager and overall layout
-- `script.js`: JavaScript code for todo list functionality
+- `script.js`: JavaScript code for task management functionality
 - `manifest.json`: Extension manifest file

 ## Technologies Used